Every-Language/everylanguage-monorepo/packages/shared-types/types/README.md

 🎯 **Shared TypeScript types**

-This package contains automatically generated TypeScript types from our Supabase database schema, ensuring type safety across all applications in the EverlyLanguage ecosystem.
+This package contains automatically generated TypeScript types from our Supabase database schema, ensuring type safety across all applications in the Every Language ecosystem.

 ## 📦 Installation